Your NSSF deduction

 Middle and High-Income Earners

-KSh 80,000 middle managers see capped KSh 1,400 deduction, just 1.75% of salary, but gain over KSh 60,000 monthly pension versus KSh 20,000 under old Tier I. This contributory pension boost offers strong retirement planning value.
+KSh 80,000 middle managers see a KSh 4,800 deduction, about 6% of salary and still below the KSh 6,480 cap, but gain a much larger pension over time versus the old scheme under Tier I. This contributory pension boost offers strong retirement planning value.
 High earners benefit even more from investment returns.

-For comparison, a KSh 50,000 salary faces 2.8% burden with over 200% pension growth.
+For comparison, a KSh 50,000 salary pays KSh 3,000, a 6% burden, with strong long-term pension growth.
 Public Service Commission Job Group H at KSh 38,000 or T at KSh 140,000 shows varied impacts.
 Employer contributions match employee shares, easing the load.

 - Middle-income: Enhanced periodic pension and lump sum options.